DuyNguyen1879/docker-lab-tutorial/content/storage.md

 drwxr-xr-x 4 root root 4096 Apr 11 16:32 _data
 ```

+To manually delete a volume, find the volume and remove it

+    [root@centos ~]# docker volume list
+    DRIVER              VOLUME NAME
+    local               84894a09fe25f503cd0f2d3a30eaa00a08d72190a92e2568d395cea5a277c456

+    [root@centos ~]# docker volume remove 84894a09fe25f503cd0f2d3a30eaa00a08d72190a92e2568d395cea5a277c456

+Persistent volumes can be created before the container and then attached to the container

+    [root@centos ~]# docker volume create --name pippo
+    [root@centos ~]# docker volume inspect pippo
+    ```json
+    [
+        {
+            "Driver": "local",
+            "Labels": {},
+            "Mountpoint": "/var/lib/docker/volumes/pippo/_data",
+            "Name": "pippo",
+            "Options": {},
+            "Scope": "local"
+        }
+    ]
+    ```
+    [root@centos ~]# docker run --name=nodejs \
+       -p 80:8080 -d \
+       -e MESSAGE="Hello" \
+       -v pippo:/var/log \
+    docker.io/kalise/nodejs-web-app:latest

+    [root@centos ~]# docker inspect nodejs
+    ```json
+    ...
+    "Mounts": [
+            {
+                "Type": "volume",
+                "Name": "pippo",
+                "Source": "/var/lib/docker/volumes/pippo/_data",
+                "Destination": "/var/log",
+                "Driver": "local",
+                "Mode": "z",
+                "RW": true,
+                "Propagation": ""
+            }
+        ]
+    ...
+    ```

+**Note:** *Persistent volumes are initialized when a container is created.
+If the container’s parent image contains data at the specified mount point, that existing data is copied into the new volume upon volume initialization.*

-Also they can be shared among different containers.
-Persistent volumes can be mounted on any point of the host file system.
+Persistent volumes can be mounted on any directory of the host file system.
 This helps sharing data between containers and host itself.
-For example, we can mount the volume above under the ``/logs`` directory of the host running the container
+For example, we can mount the volume on the ``/logs`` directory of the host running the container

 ```
 [root@centos ~]# docker run --name=nodejs \